Skip to main content

 • The assessment of digital culture is currently in development as a part of the National Assessment of Basic Competences (which has been administered in digital format since the 2021/2022 school year).
 The new measurement area is focusing on the digital skills of pupils.

 • For vocational education and training, the overarching goal is to provide students with the highest level of education in terms of digital skills.
 This should apply in theoretical aspects and practical training, wherever and whenever feasible, utilising digitalisation when relevant.
-VET Strategy 4.0 plays an important role in increasing economic competitiveness and modernising the labour market.
-Digitisation, automation and the use of technology in education enable students to acquire relevant skills and knowledge to effectively adapt to workplace challenges.
+VET Strategy 4.0 is important in increasing economic competitiveness and modernising the labour market.
+Digitisation, automation and the use of technology in education enable students to acquire relevant skills and knowledge to adapt to workplace challenges effectively.

 Table 6: Topic summary - pillar 2: digital empowerment